ewebtechsuk/aktonz2/README.md

 ```

 The script writes `docs/aktonz-lettings-brochure.pdf`, which is ignored by git
 so running the command never dirties your working tree.
+It also copies the
+brochure into `public/brochures` so the Next.js site has access to the latest
-Attach the exported
+PDF (those outputs are ignored as well).
+Attach the exported file to emails or
-file to emails or upload it to sharing tools as required.
-When you need to
+upload it to sharing tools as required.
+If you only need the standalone
-refresh the copy that ships with the Next.js site, pass `--public` to drop the
-brochure into `public/brochures` (those outputs are ignored as well):
+document and want to skip the public copy, pass `--no-public`:

 ```
-python scripts/create_aktonz_lettings_brochure.py --public
+python scripts/create_aktonz_lettings_brochure.py --no-public
 ```

 Because neither output is version-controlled, remember to rerun the command